 See how cool I look after the race?
 I probably had 2 more miles in me easily! :)

-and they were awesome!
+After the race, I met the other racers from the BT (beginner triathlete) website and they were awesome!
 Very encouraging and friendly and all-around great guys!
 The best part was that each of us got hardware (aka trophies) for our achievements!!
 From left to right using our BT aliases:

 "oneslowdoc" -the fastest BT'er placed 5th in his age group and 25/80 overall,